-Remember, as long as you keep your daily carb limit to 20g of carbs, you’ll stay in ketosis.
+Remember, as long as you keep your daily carb limit to 20g of carbs, you’ll maintain a metabolic state of ketosis.
 This will ensure that you burn fat for fuel in place of sugar and should help with weight loss, inflammation, mental health and a variety of other issues.

 * items marked with an asterisk have a carb content and need to be moderated.

-Aside from animal fat on your meats, you will want to focus on the following healthy fats for optimal health.
+Remember, the Keto is a low carb, high fat diet.
+Aside from animal fat on your meats, you can enjoy the following healthy fats for optimal health benefits.

 - coconut oil

 - macadamia nut oil

 You will notice that some products contain PUFAs (polyunsaturated fatty acid), such as soybean and canola.
 In limited quantities, these are likely fine.
 However, for optimal health, these are not a great choice.
 They tend damage easily and are inflammatory in the body.

 When buying meats, you want to try and choose options with a good fat content.
 If you are using lean meat, you can add fat to it if you like, such as butter or coconut oil.

 You may see some argue that only grassfed, pastured meat is required.
 This is not true at all.
 We all have difference resources and food budgets, you can be just as successful with conventionally raised food.